-Nationality: South African and British
+South African and British Nationality:

 Qualifications: MBA

-BCom (Hons)

-BEng (Chem Eng)
+BCom (Hons) BEng (Chem Eng)

-Sasol Limited Capital Investment and Digital
+Sasol Limited Capital Investment Committee

-Board Committee
+Board Committee Memberships:

-Committee

-Memberships:

-Mr Rossouw joined Sasol in April 2022 and was appointed Chief Financial Officer and executive director of Sasol Limited on 1 July 2022.
-Prior to his appointment he served as the Chief Financial Officer and executive director of Royal Bafokeng Platinum from October 2018 to March 2022.

-Previously, he was a portfolio manager at Investec Asset Management from 2013 to 2018 and, prior to that, the Chief Financial Officer of Xstrata Alloys.
+Hanre Rossouw joined Sasol in April 2022 and was appointed Chief Financial Officer and executive director of Sasol Limited on 1 July 2022.
+Prior to his appointment he served as the Chief Financial Officer and executive director of Royal Bafokeng Platinum from October 2018 to March 2022 and, prior to that the Chief Financial Officer of Xstrata Alloys.

 He also held a number of other senior roles at Xstrata plc in London that involved extensive strategy, mergers and acquisitions, business optimisation and capital markets experience.
 His career started as graduate engineer at Anglo American plc and he later also worked for Accenture and De Beers Group.